1st December 2017

 Panel discussion with a Tibetan monk Can’t stay away from the elephants

 We celebrated a good start to the conference by filling up our stomachs at a rooftop restaurant and bar with our colleagues and friends from the Jane Goodall Institute Australia.
 Though some of the team called it a night, a few of us continued moving from venue to venue, experiencing the local music talent.
 Eventually we called it a night, well aware that we were in for a big day at the conference tomorrow.

 The official opening of the 10th Asia for Animals conference took place this morning with traditional dances and singing.
 The day consisted of keynote speakers talking about the positive change they have brought about to their communities.
 The most popular keynote was presented by a lawyer, whose work involved granting non-human animals with legal rights.
 His address was so inspiring that he also managed to convince the organisers for questions at the end, although he had spoken for an entire hour!

 The AFA opening ceremony A video message by Dr Jane Goodall

 The culinary highlight of the day was the fact that Nikki Botha, the popular vegan chef had travelled all the way from South Africa to prepare the day’s meals!

-At the end of tiring, but very productive day, all the participants gathered on the lawns for to eat, drink and dance.
+At the end of a tiring, but very productive day, all the participants gathered on the lawn to eat, drink and dance.
 We were treated to traditional Nepali rice wine (Ella), which tasted a lot like vodka in a claypot.
 And then the real festivities began.
 The traditional Nepali band Kutumba lured the participants to the dance floor with their music and once a few of us were on the floor the herd instinct kicked in and in minutes we were all dancing and clapping like no-one was watching.
 In between the dancing we were treated to traditional Nepali dishes including momo’s (steamed vegetarian dumplings), by far our culinary favourite of the trip so far!